 Benchmarking SEO: Do a competitive analysis

-Have you ever felt that some of your keywords don’t perform as well as before?
+Have you ever felt that some of your keywords don’t perform as well?
 And are you wondering why other companies outrank you in Google?
 Then, it might be wise to do a quick competitive analysis.
 Because in most cases, it’s not necessarily your site performing worse; it’s other sites doing better.
 Luckily, if you want to do a competitive analysis to optimize your SEO efforts, there’s a lot you can do yourself.
 Let us take you through the steps!

 Step 1: Define your keywords